 A ‘criminal record’ is a document maintained by the Police and accessible to various other departments, government agencies and sometimes entities.
 It lists all the offences you have been convicted of but does not include parking and speeding fines.

-Traffic matters that are not dealt with in court, excluding parking fines, would appear on what it called a ‘traffic record’.
-If a traffic matter is dealt with in court, including traffic infringements where an election is made to go to court: these will appear on your criminal record, unless they are spent at the time the conviction is recorded.
+Traffic matters that are not dealt with in court, excluding parking fines, appear on a ‘traffic record’.
+If a traffic matter is dealt with in court, including traffic infringements where an election is made to go to court, they appear on your criminal record, unless they are spent at the time the conviction is recorded.

-Things that you may not think of will also appear on your criminal record including: failing to comply with a move on notice, disorderly conduct as well as offences to with building codes, dog attacks and just about everything else.
+Things that may also appear on a criminal record include, failing to comply with a move on notice, disorderly conduct and offences related to building codes.

 Consequences of a Criminal Record